RajneeshVinayak/RajneeshVinayak/README.md

-- 👋 Hi, I’m @RajneeshVinayak
+- 👋 Hi, I’m @RajneeshVinayak,
-I am a Software Developer and I like to create new Software with the new feature.
+I am a Software Developer and I like to create new Software with the new features.
-I have good understanding of an Android Development And core java.